seoninja13/WindowsDoorsWebsiteReact/docs/daily-log.md

 #### Week 2 (May 8-14)

-- [May 8, 2025](./daily-logs/2025-05-08.md) - Project Prioritization and Documentation Updates
+- [May 8, 2025](./daily-logs/2025-05-08.md) - Project Prioritization, Logging System Implementation, and Supabase Integration
   - Completely restructured the priority list with three clear levels
-  - Added detailed justifications for each priority task
-  - Reorganized tasks based on business impact
-  - Updated all documentation files with prioritized sections
+  - Implemented comprehensive logging system for all system activities
+  - Created database schema for logging tables in Supabase
+  - Implemented JavaScript and Python utilities for logging
+  - Completed Supabase integration with direct connection testing
-  - Created detailed subtasks for each major component
+  - Created detailed documentation for the logging system

 #### Week 1 (May 1-7)